synapsecns/sanguine/contrib/git-changes-action/README.md

 1. To use this action, add the following steps to your workflow:

     Check out the current pull request using the actions/checkout action.
-It's recommended to set fetch-depth to 0 and submodules to recursive to ensure that all necessary dependencies are fetched.
+It's recommended to set fetch-depth to 0 and submodules to 'recursive' to ensure that all necessary dependencies are fetched.

 ```yaml
     steps: